oxidecomputer/design-site/README.md

 # design.oxide.computer

-This is the source code for the design website for the Oxide Computer Company.
+We are looking for designers who code to help build a new user experience for computing!

-Make a PR to change something and show off your skills :)
+Interested?
+Send a PR with any improvement to this repo on GitHub or [apply through our careers page](https://oxide.computer/careers/product-engineers/).

 ## Contributing